Sikh medicine practitioner shot dead in Peshawar | Law-Order

 - Pakistan

-Hakeem Sardar Satnam Singh (Khalsa) was shot dead by unknown gunmen who opened fire at him.
-Singh, who received four bullets, died instantly, police said.
+'Hakeem' Sardar Satnam Singh (Khalsa) was at his clinic when attackers barged into his cabin and opened fire at him, police said.
+Singh, who received four bullets, died instantly, they said.

 The killers managed to escape from the crime scene.